 2.1 You can either use your old stereo speaker for audio purpose but they won’t able to churn good quality in the outdoor environment.
 It would be a good idea to purchase any floor stand, wall mounted or regular outdoor speaker as it will quickly do the job.
 While buying speakers, look for receivers with minimum 75-watt per channel power rating.

 The speaker connection is effortless as you will only have to hook the designated audio cable to the audio port located in the back of the projector.
-Some 2.1 speakers nowadays also come with USB port so you can also connect it using that port.
+Some 2.1 speakers nowadays also come with a USB port so you can also connect it using that port.

-The projector will automatically get connected, and you should place speaker close to the projector screen.
+The projector will automatically get connected, and you should place a speaker close to the projector screen.
 If you are using wall mounted speaker try to hang them to the side of the screen stand.
 Similarly, if it is floor standing type, then keep them close to the screen and keep them at an angle so that they directly face the audience.

-2.2 If budget is not any constraint, then you can pour some reasonable amount of money for purchasing a Bluetooth speaker.
+2.2 If the budget is not any constraint, then you can pour some reasonable amount of money for purchasing a Bluetooth speaker.
 To connect the speaker to the projector, first, you will have to switch on the Bluetooth of both devices.

 Then either using your speaker or projector, you will have to pair the devices.
 Once they are matched, the projector will automatically configure as the native audio output.
 However, after pairing up both the devices, there is no sound output and then go to the projector’s audio menu and select the Bluetooth speaker as the sound system.